DIPlib/diplib/dipimage/user_manual/08_customizing.md

 To add a function to the GUI, it must be on the MATLAB path, and you must make information about it available to the GUI.
 The second requirement is accomplished by writing a function `localdipmenus`.
-The function should be defined by iteself in a file called `localdipmenus.m` and be somewhere on the MATLAB path.
+The function should be defined by itself in a file called `localdipmenus.m` and be somewhere on the MATLAB path.
 See `help addpath` to learn about the MATLAB path. `localdipmenus` is defined as follows: